south-lacrosse/www-dev/docs/setting-up-server.md

 We use SMTP for sending mails from WordPress (automatic core/plugin/theme updates, password resets etc.), as the default method can be flaky, and will also cause SPF verification issues.
 You will need to make sure you set up the WordPress email account on the new server.
 The mailbox user and password are held in the `wp-config.php` file so as not to save them in the database.

+## Add Backups

+Once everything is set up and working then you should add [Automated Backups](backups.md#automating-backups).

-## DNS Change
+## Final Step - DNS Change

+**Important** before you do this make sure you have copied over any required DNS records from the old nameserver.

+Once everything is setup, tested, and working, the final step is to point the domain to the new servers.
+On our current setup, this will be done by pointing our domain to the new host's DNS nameservers.

+Information about the domain and where it is registered (i.e. where you will need to change the nameservers) and login information is held in a Google Docs document called "Webmaster Info" under the Webmaster Google account.

 When you change the DNS records to point to the new host's nameservers you can use a useful tool <https://www.whatsmydns.net/#A/www.southlacrosse.org.uk> to see where the change has propagated to.

-## Finally

-Once everything is set up and working then you should add [Automated Backups](backups.md#automating-backups).